I’ve written before about where to find critique partners but I wanted to touch on something just as important…

 So how do you learn how to be a good critique partner?
 That’s the subject of another post.
 Stay tuned!

-Guest post contributed by Mary Kate Pagano.
-Mary Kate Pagano has been voraciously reading and writing since she learned how, but it’s only in the last six years or so that she’s drummed up the courage to actually attempt to publish a novel.
+This guest post was contributed by Mary Kate Pagano.
+Mary has been voraciously reading and writing since she learned how, but it’s only in the last six years or so that she’s drummed up the courage to actually attempt to publish a novel.
 She has three finished YA manuscripts under her belt and will be querying all once she’s satisfied with them (which is taking some time).
 You can find her writerly and readerly musings over at www.wanderlustywriter.com.